 A common standard within the pension fund industry is to calculate performance on a four-year cycle and, where possible, on a 10-year cycle.
 These longer-term measures have greater relevance and lower volatility than a one-year measurement.
-Over the period 2018-2021, the Plan averaged an annual return of 6.8%, compared to the benchmark average of 8.6%.
-Over the past 10 years, the Plan has averaged an annual return of 8.4% compared to the benchmark of 9.0%.
-The largest contributor to the Plan's four- and ten-year underperformance, compared to the benchmark, was the Plan's 35% allocation to global low volatility equity during 2020.
+The largest contributor to the Plan's four-year underperformance (5.8%), compared to the benchmark (6.4%), was the Plan's 35% allocation to global low volatility equity during 2020.
 The Plan's manager for this asset class experienced significant underperformance in 2020 as the global pandemic impacted markets (negative 11.3% compared to the benchmark of 14.2%).
 In 2021, the manager's performance was stronger than the prior year, matching the benchmark return of 17.5%.
+In April 2022, the Board discontinued the Plan's allocation to global low volatility equity.
+Over the past 10 years, the Plan has averaged an annual return of 7.3% compared to the benchmark of 7.3%.

-While returns fluctuate from year to year, the underlying volatility of individual asset class returns is even more pronounced as evidenced by the global low volatility equity return in 2020.
+While returns fluctuate from year to year, the underlying volatility of individual asset class returns is even more pronounced.
 Because the investment policies set out a diversification strategy designed to mitigate the effects of volatility, the Plan's returns have historically been more stable than the returns of any single asset class.